It’s again time for us to do a Q&A by any other name!

 Audiobook Pick-of-the-Week: Persuasion, by Jane Austen.
 Note that there are lots of available recordings.
 We recommend something unabridged, like the version linked here.

-This entry was posted on Sunday, March 11th, 2012 at 6:43 pm and is filed under Business, Career, Editing, Genre, Plot, Q&A, World Building.
+This entry was posted on Sunday, March 11th, 2012 at 6:43 pm and is filed under Business, Career, Editing, Genre, Plot, Q&A, Season 7, World Building.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.